-Amounts available for appropriation in the general fund are approximately \$10.2 million, an increase of approximately \$500,000 from 2019 actual amount exclusive of revenues from internal funds.
-The change is due to a 10% increase in student enrollment the current year.
+Amounts available for appropriation in the general fund are approximately \$10.6 million, an increase of approximately \$600,000 from 2020 actual amounts, exclusive of revenues from internal funds.
+The change is due to a budgeted 7% increase in student enrollment the current year.

-Budgeted expenditures in the general fund are approximately \$9.4 million, a decrease of approximately \$500,000 from the 2019 actual amount exclusive of expenditures from internal funds.
-The decrease is primarily due to a decrease in salaries and benefits across the board and facilities expenditures.
+Budgeted expenditures in the general fund are approximately \$10 million, a increase of approximately \$100,000 from the 2020 actual amounts, exclusive of other financing sources activities.
+The change is primarily due to an overall increase in salaries and benefits to accommodate the additional student population.

-If these estimates are realized, the School's general fund balance is expected to increase during the fiscal year ending June 30, 2020.
+If these estimates are realized, the School's general fund balance is expected to increase during the fiscal year ending June 30, 2021.